JoyeBright/JoyeBright.github.io/_posts/2025-12-30-transformers-input-handling.md

 ]
 ≈ [0.84, 0.54, 0.01]
 ```
+In sinusoidal PE, sine and cosine use radians, not degrees!

 We calculate the PE for the other positions and then add it to the embedding vectors.
 For example, for position 1: